SocietyMaster/FlowCog/TestSuite/Readme.txt

 ServiceLifecycle:
 The app contains a Service with three callback methods.
 One of them contains a source, another one contains a sink which receives value originated from the source as input parameter.

+SourceCodeSpecific:
+This app contains a Set<String> and the conditional operator "( ) ? :".